nguyenkhois/build-environments/README.md

     * [How can I know about supported web browser?](#6-how-can-i-know-about-supported-web-browser)
     * [How can I use code splitting in React?](#7-how-can-i-use-code-splitting-in-react)

-## What's new in version 1.4.x
+## What's new
-* Automatic update check and show a message when the new version is available on npmjs.com.
+* From version 1.4.x: code-template-generator will show a message when the new version is available on npmjs.com.
 ![Auto check update](./assets/autocheckupdate.jpg)

 ## Features